dallinb/yandiff/trunk/README.txt

 Description
 ===========

-Xndiff is a command line utility (written in Perl) that allows users to monitor networks for changes in port states and running services.
+Yandiff (previously called xndiff) is a command line utility (written in Perl) that allows users to monitor networks for changes in port states and running services.
 It does this by comparing the XML output of two nmap scans, one designated the "baseline", the other the "observation".
 Alternatively a third XML file can be created containing the differences.

-Xndiff is loosely based on ndiff written by James Levine, except where ndiff used nmap’s "grepable" output, xndiff reads XML output using Nmap::Parser.
+Yandiff and it's predecessor Xndiff are loosely based on ndiff written by James Levine (~ 2001), except where ndiff used nmap’s "grepable" output, yandiff reads XML output using Nmap::Parser.

+The 0.1 release of yandiff is the functional equivalent of what was the 0.7 release of xndiff before the project was renamed.

 Building a Distribution
 =======================